 This concept is something investors equally need to consider when reading property market data itself.
 For instance, a suburb that has experienced an influx in transactions within the lower price segment (perhaps due to high first-home buyer activity) may be recording a decline in price.
 However, this price movement may be a reflection of the composition of sales rather than the performance of properties in the suburb as a whole.

 Tip: When assessing property market data, read statistics alongside complementary data sources to identify any wider market trends that may be influencing data results.

 Narrow down research to specific sub-sections

 Just as wider property markets can be influenced by different demand and supply factors, growth drivers can vary considerably between different suburbs, and even streets, within a single area.
 In a recovering market, not all suburbs and properties are going to perform equally.
-This is often where headline figures can become misleading, with overall movements in price growth (both upwards and downwards) not necessarily reflecting the opportunities available across all suburbs.
-For instance, whilst average days on market in Perth averaged at 79 days in the 12 months to March 2019, Momentum Wealth research showed that properties in the Northern suburb, Heathridge, went under offer in an average of sub 40 days across the same period – a factor buyers would have to account for in their negotiation and acquisition strategy.
+This is often where headline figures can become misleading, with overall movements in price growth (both upwards and downwards) not necessarily reflecting the state of the market across all suburbs.
+For instance, while average days on market in Greater Perth averaged at 50 days in the 12 months to June 2020, the average number of days to sell was significantly lower in a number of suburbs, including areas such as Kingsley (20 days), Beldon (20 days) and Mount Hawthorn (24 days) – a factor buyers would have to account for in their negotiation and acquisition strategy.

 Tip: Whilst a macro-level approach is important in identifying broader areas for investment, narrow down your research to specific sub-sections and properties to identify the best investment opportunities in recovering markets.